 Australia has a fast and pragmatic regulatory pathway for clinical trials.
 Under the Clinical Trials Notification (CTN) scheme administered by the Therapeutic Goods Administration (TGA), research proposals are submitted directly to Australian human research ethics committees (HRECs) which assume the primary review responsibility for ethical and scientific review.
 The usual review cycle takes only 4 to 8 weeks and is based on the submission of a protocol, investigator brochure and if required, an independent toxicology report.
 This effective and efficient process avoids costly preparation of extensive regulatory applications and means that research can start much sooner.

-The TGA also administers the Clinical Trials Exemption (CTX) scheme, under which proposals are submitted to the TGA for scientific review followed by ethical review conducted by the HREC.
+The TGA also administers the Clinical Trials Approval (CTA) scheme, under which proposals are submitted to the TGA for scientific review followed by ethical review conducted by the HREC.

 Australia has developed ethics review processes for multi-centre research that help to reduce unnecessary duplication of review of research.